WITOLD PILECKI

 Communist Poland

 On July 9, 1945, Pilecki was liberated from the POW camp, and after which he joined the 2nd Polish Corps,stationed in Italy.
 There he wrote a monograph on Auschwitz.
 In September Pilecki accepted orders from General Wladyslaw Anders, the commander of the 2nd Polish Corps to return to Poland under a false identity and gather Intelligence for the Polish government in exile.
-(Relations between the Polish government in exile and its rival counterpart, the Polish Committee of National Liberation had been steadily worsening.)
+(Relations between the Polish government in exile

 In October 1945, Pilecki returned to Poland in order to organize his intelligence network.
 However, Poland's fate had already been sealed by the Yalta Conference and there was no hope of obtaining its liberation.
 By spring of 1946 the Polish government-in-exile ordered all partisans still in the forests to either to return to their normal civilian lives or to escape to the West.
 In July 1946, Pilecki received communication that his cover was blown and he was ordered to leave.
 He refused.
-In April 1947, he began collecting documentation of Soviet atrocities and on the prosecution of Poles (mostly members of the Home Army and the 2nd Polish Corps) and their executions or imprisonment in Soviet gulags.
+In April 1947, he began collecting documentation of Soviet atrocities and on the prosecution of Poles (mostly members of the Home Army and the 2nd Polish Corps) and their executions or imprisonment in Soviet gulags

 Arrest and Execution